Factom-Asset-Tokens/FAT/fatips/x.md

 - Assign an FATIP number (generally the PR number or, if preferred by the author, the Issue # if there was discussion in the Issues section of this repository about this FATIP)
 - Merge the corresponding pull request
-- Send a message back to the EIP author with the next step.
+- Send a message back to the FATIP author with the next step.

-Many FATIP are written and maintained by developers with write access to the Ethereum codebase.
+Many FATIP are written and maintained by developers with write access to the FAT codebase.
 The FATIP editors monitor FATIP changes, and correct any structure, grammar, spelling, or markup mistakes we see.

 The editors don't pass judgment on FATIP.
 We merely do the administrative & editorial part.